 - To identify infants who are born deaf or hard of hearing, or who are at risk of developing hearing loss in childhood.

 - To provide parents of deaf or hard of hearing infants with the services their children need in order to develop communication and language skills, and to give them the best start in life

-Services provided through the TRI-Regional Infant Hearing Program include:
+Services provided through the TRI-Regional Infant Hearing Program

-- Nurses, Communicative Disorders Assistants/Speech-Language Therapy Assistants screen infants for permanent childhood hearing loss in hospital and in various locations in Durham Region Audiologists trained in the infant hearing protocols assess and identify infants who are deaf or hard of hearing through funded audiology services.
+- Nurses, Communicative Disorders Assistants/Speech-Language Therapy Assistants screen infants for permanent childhood hearing loss in hospitals and in various locations in Durham Region Audiologists trained in the infant hearing protocols assess and identify infants who are deaf or hard of hearing through funded audiology services.
 Children referred to Audiology assessments at the Grandview Children’s Centre are seen at our Oshawa site.

 - Registered Social Workers provide support to families of babies that are identified as deaf or hard of hearing Speech-Language Pathologists provide a wide range of communication programming services for infants and toddlers who are deaf or hard of hearing.

 - For more information please visit the website at http://www.childdevelopmentprograms.ca/.

 - If your child is under 4 months of age and you have concerns about hearing, contact the Service Provider in your area who will arrange for a hearing screening in your community.

 - If your child is between 4 months and 24 months and may have a risk factor for permanent childhood hearing loss, contact the Service Provider in your area who will assist you in completing the referral.